Enumerating Non-Stable Vector Bundles: Introduction

-Combining with the Suslin matrix construction and some known results on the cohomology of certain motivic spaces, we are able to show that the image of that map contains $n!$ multiple of the target abelian group, which is the cohomology of the variety $\as\ A$ with coefficients in some Milnor (or Milnor-Witt) K-theory sheaf, by manipulating some characteristic classes.
+Combining with the Suslin matrix construction and some known results on the cohomology of certain motivic spaces, we are able to show that the image of that map contains $n!$ multiple of the target abelian group, which is the cohomology of the variety ${\rm Spec}\ A$ with coefficients in some Milnor (or Milnor-Witt) K-theory sheaf, by manipulating some characteristic classes; this gives an upper bound of the set of the lifting classes we study.
 Hence the set of homotopy lifting classes is a singleton if the target abelian group is $n!$-divisible.
-It's worth to remark that Suslin's matrix construction plays a very important role here---it provides \emph{sufficiently many elements} in the target abelian group in question.
+It is worth remarking that Suslin's matrix construction plays a very important role here---it provides \emph{sufficiently many elements} in the target abelian group which lie in the image of the map in question.

-Further, using recent results---the Rost-Schmid complex and the motivic Bloch-Kato conjecture, one can show that the target cohomology group is indeed $n!$-divisible in many cases (e.g. when all elements in the residue fields at all closed points of $\as\ A$ are $n!$-th power).
+Further, using recent results---the Rost-Schmid complex and the motivic Bloch-Kato conjecture, one can show that the target cohomology group is indeed $n!$-divisible in many cases (e.g. when all elements in the residue fields at all closed points of ${\rm Spec}\ A$ are $n!$-th power).

 In the $n=d$ case, we will mostly focus on the odd rank case.
 For the even rank case, there are some further difficulties.
 On the one hand, as the $\mathbb{A}^1$-fundamental group of $\mathrm{BGL}_{n}$ is non-trivial (i.e. $\mathrm{BGL}_{n}$ is not $\mathbb{A}^1$-simply connected), the relevant $\mathbb{A}^1$-homotopy fiber sequence we get via $\mathbb{A}^1$-homotopical obstruction theory is not principal hence do not fall into our framework as in \cite{JTh65}; so we make the compromise that we restrict to enumeration for \emph{oriented} vector bundles.
 On the other hand, the first nontrivial homotopy sheaf of the relevant space is more difficult to study, even in the case of oriented bundles.
-Nevertheless, it's still quite useful to get results using $\mathrm{BSL}_{n}$ etc. instead of $\mathrm{BGL}_{n}$, hence studying enumeration problem for non-stable \emph{oriented} vector bundles.
+Nevertheless, it is still quite useful to get results using $\mathrm{BSL}_{n}, \mathrm{BSp}_{2n}$ etc. instead of $\mathrm{BGL}_{n}$, hence studying enumeration problem for non-stable \emph{oriented} (or \emph{symplectic}) vector bundles.
 So we will mostly discuss enumeration problem for oriented vector bundles.